Pat Riggin: Atlanta/Calgary Flames

 Riggin was drafted 33rd overall by the Atlanta Flames in the 1979 NHL Entry Draft.

 Riggin spent his rookie season backing up Dan Bouchard, and became the Flames' starter after Bouchard was dealt to the Quebec Nordiques in January 1981.

 Riggin made his playoff debut in the 1981 Stanley Cup playoffs, stopping 42 shots in the Flames' Game 2 victory over the Philadelphia Flyers.

-Riggin and Ken Houston were traded to the Washington Capitals on June 9, 1982 in exchange for Howard Walker, George White, a 1982 sixth-round pick, a 1983 third-round pick and a 1984 second-round pick.
+Riggin and Ken Houston were traded to the Washington Capitals on June 9, 1982, in exchange for Howard Walker, George White, a 1982 sixth-round pick, a 1983 third-round pick and a 1984 second-round pick.

 Washington Capitals

 With Washington, Riggin would platoon in the Capitals goal splitting duties with Al Jensen and both netminders excelled.
 They had a history before being teammates with both of them duelling during their Junior days to be the top goaltender in the OHA.
 Riggin was a First-Team All-Star with the London Knights in 1976-77 and Jensen a Second Team All-Star for Hamilton.
 The following year, the roles were reversed with Jensen taking top honours and Riggin on the Second Team.

 Riggin suited up for 38 games in 1982-83 and posted 21 wins and a 2.66 goals against average in 41 games during the 1983–84 season.
 Riggin and Jensen shared the William M. Jennings Trophy as the Capitals' goaltending duo allowed the fewest goals in the NHL that season.
 Riggin earned NHL Second All-Star Team honors that season for his efforts.

 Riggin played a career-high 57 games in the 1984-85 season, primarily in part to Jensen's knee injury.
 He placed among the league leaders for wins and goals against but fell short in the Stanley Cup playoffs.
 After being eliminated by the New York Islanders, Riggin joined Team Canada at the 1985 Ice Hockey World Championships, earning a silver medal.

 Riggin sparked a minor controversy, as he cited his motivation for defeating the United States was primarily due to the influx of American talent establishing themselves on NHL rosters, which he felt was taking spots away from Canadian players.
 Riggin's remarks were controversial, primarily due to the fact he played for an American based NHL franchise.
 Riggin addressed the controversy, citing he used poor choices of words in his interview.

-Riggin got off to a slow start to the 1986-87 season, recording two wins in his first seven games wirh a .827 save percentage.
+Riggin got off to a slow start to the 1985-86 season, recording two wins in his first seven games with a .827 save percentage.
 He would later be traded to the Boston Bruins.